gardener/gardener/hack/api-reference/seedmanagement.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>PullPolicy is the image pull policy.
-One of Always, Never, IfNotPresent.</p>
+One of Always, Never, IfNotPresent.
+Defaults to Always if latest tag is specified, or IfNotPresent otherwise.</p>
 </td>
 </tr>
 </tbody>